Pavel Yaguzhinsky: Conflict with Osterman

 Ober-Stallmeister Yaguzhinsky, in subsequent administrations, was maneuvering between opposing court factions with some success.
-In January 1730, he participated in the conspiracy of the "supremes", but, having lost faith in its success, on January 20 he informed Anna Ioannovna of everything, explaining to her that most nobles did not want to limit her power.
-On January 16, 1730 was arrested, but soon released.
+In January 1730, he participated in the conspiracy of the "supremes", but, having lost faith in its success, on 20 January he informed Anna Ioannovna of everything, explaining to her that most nobles did not want to limit her power.
+On 16 January 1730 he was arrested, but soon released.

 Anna Ioannovna fully rewarded the renegade.
-By decree of the Empress on March 4, 1730, Yaguzhinsky was appointed senator.
-In the same year (December 20), a rich Siberian Order was subordinated, from which he was to receive a salary "by rank".
-From December 31, 1730 – Lieutenant Colonel of the Life Guard Horse Regiment.
-In the period from October 2, 1730 to 1731 – the Prosecutor General of the Senate.
+By decree of the Empress on 4 March 1730, Yaguzhinsky was appointed senator.
+In the same year (20 December), a rich Siberian Order was subordinated, from which he was to receive a salary "by rank".
+From 31 December 1730 – Lieutenant Colonel of the Life Guard Horse Regiment.
+In the period from 2 October 1730 to 1731 – the Prosecutor General of the Senate.
 On his initiative, the first Russian Cadet Corps was created.
-On January 19, 1731 was awarded the title of count.
+On 19 January 1731 he was awarded the title of count.

 Quarrel with Osterman put an end to influence of Yaguzhinsky.
 On the day when Osterman celebrated the receipt of the title of count, Yaguzhinsky drank too much and began to shower his enemy in a foul language, for which the empress only slightly scolded him.
 The vice-chancellor, who did not forget the offense, soon achieved the establishment of the Cabinet of Ministers and the transfer of basic governmental functions to this body.
 Yaguzhinsky saw power slipping from his hands.

 The Empress ordered Yaguzhinsky to leave her court and sent him to another honorary exile – ambassador to Berlin.
 At the same time he was deprived of the ober-stallmeister court position (1732).
 However, two years later, Biron, having no means to overcome Osterman's influence, began to bother about Yaguzhinsky's return to Russia.
-He entered on April 28, 1735 into the Cabinet of Ministers with the return of the post of ober-stallmeister.
+On 28 April 1735 he entered into the Cabinet of Ministers with the return of the post of ober-stallmeister.

-From April 18, 1735 to April 6, 1736 – Cabinet Minister.
+From 28 April 1735 to 6 April 1736 – Cabinet Minister.

 Yaguzhinsky's health was already shaken long ago, and not so much by the busy life and the exorbitant work that he carried without rest for many years, as by binges and all sorts of excesses.
 With his age of 52 and gout, he should have had a more modest lifestyle.
 But he did not let up, he invariably attended dances and feasts, where he drank without lagging behind others.
 In January 1736, he fell ill with fever, which was complicated by gout attacks, and died in April of the same year.
 He was buried in the Annunciation Church of the Alexander Nevsky Monastery.
 His second-hand widow married the diplomat Mikhail Bestuzhev-Ryumin.
 In 1743, in a Lopukha case, she was publicly carved with a whip and sent to Yakutsk exile.